What is the Best Kualoa Ranch Tour on Oʻahu, Hawaiʻi?

 2. Drive the Scenic H-3 Freeway

-Overall, while some may say that the drive is best in one direction or the other, I can confidently tell you that driving east to west during periods of heavy rain is one of the most beautiful sights in all of Hawaiʻi, as the ridges you see in the photo below turn into waterfalls when it really starts pouring!
+Some locals might tell you that the drive is better in one direction over the other, but I can confidently say that driving east to west during periods of heavy rain is one of the most beautiful sights in all of Hawaiʻi, as the ridges you see in the photo below turn into waterfalls when it really starts coming down!

 Google Maps Directions: H-3 Freeway